 They are not proven to save lives.
-However, when oral cancer is detected early, cure is more likely.
+However, when oral cancer is detected early, a cure is more likely.

 That said, just because oral cancer screenings are not proven to save lives, it does not mean that you should not undergo this examination.
 As previously mentioned, this examination may help spot pre-cancerous lesions.
 And if oral cancer is caught early, it can be cured.

 Ask your dentist about this screening.
 It can be performed during your dental checkup.
 There are no special preparations that you must perform.
 All you have to do is go to your dentist’s clinic.
 The screening may take less than an hour, depending on your condition.